seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 sole basis: retail articles, SEO aggregators, recycled headlines, anonymous commentary, social posts. **Wide repetition is not evidence** — a catalyst carried only by aggregators is not published.

+**An API is the primary source, not a lesser version of the web page.** Where a host serves both and refuses one, the machine-readable endpoint is preferred and is not a
+degradation: it is the same publisher's own number without the rendering layer.

+**ETF flows — the primary set is the issuers and their listing venues, never a flow tracker.** The publishers of record are the funds' own daily disclosures of shares outstanding and net assets — **the machine-readable holdings endpoint, not the rendered product page**, per the clause above — and the exchanges the funds list on, which publish creation and redemption data as a listing function.
+A flow tracker aggregates those numbers and is corroboration at best; it may never be the sole basis, and its absence removes nothing that was admissible in the first place.

+- **A flow FIGURE is published only from a primary disclosure.** «−$202M on 28.08» is a number with a publisher, and if no publisher can be reached the figure does not appear in any form, rounded, approximate or attributed.
+- **A flow DIRECTION may be published on the dominant fund plus one other agreeing**, because a risk-tone catalyst needs the turn, not the total.
+Two funds disagreeing is not a direction and is not published.
+- Neither obtainable → the item is not published and its absence is not explained (§1).
+- **Not publishable is not the same as not knowable.** A flow reading carried only by independent financial press remains admissible INTERNALLY: it may inform the regime call, hold a setup at `ЖДАТЬ`, or keep a coin off the list, because §1 already puts the machinery inside the answer rather than on it.
+What it may never do is appear as a catalyst, carry a figure, or be named as the reason for a level.
+The source rule governs what is PUBLISHED; it was never a rule about what may be thought, and reading it as one would make an unreachable host into an instruction to be less informed.

+**Bot protection is a refusal and is respected as one.** A host answering with a managed challenge has declined to serve this client; it is not an obstacle to route around, and no run attempts to.
+Blocked hosts are recorded in the day log's appendix so the Architect can see which lanes are open, and the Boss is never told which door was shut.

+**A published thesis that rested on a source now unreachable is re-based or downgraded in the next run, by name.** The reason for the trade did not become false, it became unverifiable, and carrying it silently prints yesterday's conviction at today's confidence (§11).

 **The analyst never writes `catalysts.json`.** That registry vetoes the board's verdict, its `confirmed` flag is the compensating control for an externalised file